seeARMS/blog/content/posts/my-first-post.md

 ---
 ![](/uploads/ok.jpg)

 I'm a huge fan of productivity tools, especially when they allow me to automate certain things or organize things better.
 I was delighted to come across a recent  [thread on Hacker News](https://news.ycombinator.com/item?id=21772610 "Huginn") discussing a supercharged automation tool: [Huginn](https://github.com/huginn/huginn "Huginn").
 This open-source software performs automated tasks by watching for 'events', and triggering 'actions' based on these events.

-For example, if there's a sudden spike in tweets with the terms "San Francisco Earthquake", Huginn can send a text message to my phone.
+For example, if there's a sudden spike in discussion on Twitter with the terms "San Francisco Earthquake", Huginn can send a text to my phone.
+Or, if a phenomenal flight deal is posted on one of the many deal-finding websites out there, Huginn can send me an email with the price and a link to Google Flights to buy.

-Huginn seemed to

-Huginn has the following features:

-* Open-source & self-hosted
-* Extensible: able to connect with many different websites & apps
-*

-Before beginning the installation, I had an end goal in mind: I wanted to create a personal Slack workspace that let me

-##

-This is a new beginning on my blog on hugo and this seems pretty cool so im adding random text here because I dont know **what** to add here.
-So im adding a lot more random text here.

-This is another test.
+Huginn seemed to be a pretty powerful automation tool, but I wanted to take this a step further and introduce some organization - I wanted all notifications to be delivered in a centralized way.
+A personal Slack workspace seemed like the perfect solution for this - I can have a `#flights` channel for flight deals, or a `#trending` channel for the, er, pending San Francisco emergencies.

+Another hard requirement I had was that I wanted all of this to be free.
+Huginn is self-hosted, and I quickly realized had pretty lax runtime resource requirements, so a GCP micro tier instance (1 instance free per month) was perfect for this.

 ## Code